Yeah! (Usher song): Background and release

 In late 2003, Usher submitted his fourth studio album, Confessions (2004), to his record label Arista Records.
 However, when the singer and the company's then-president L.A.
 Reid listened to the songs, Reid felt the album lacked a song that had the potential to be released as the album's lead single.
-In light of this, Usher was told to record a few more tracks, and so he enlisted American rapper-producer Lil Jon to aid in musical production.
+In light of this, Usher was told to record a few more tracks, and so he enlisted Lil Jon to aid in musical production.
 Lil Jon recalled, "He [Usher] needed a single.
 They had 'Burn', 'Burn' was hot, but they needed that first powerful monster.
 That's when I came in."

-Several months prior to Lil Jon's involvement in the production of Confessions, he was commissioned by Jive Records to produce fifteen tracks for rapper Mystikal.
+Several months prior to Lil Jon's involvement in the production of Confessions, he was commissioned by Jive Records to produce fifteen tracks for Mystikal.
 The rapper would only select two tracks, which provided Lil Jon the opportunity to give leftover songs to other record labels.
-Without Lil Jon's knowledge, Jive Records gave one of the leftover tracks to hip hop artist Petey Pablo which would eventually become "Freak-a-Leek".
+Without Lil Jon's knowledge, Jive Records gave one of the leftover tracks to Petey Pablo which would eventually become "Freek-a-Leek".
 However, Lil Jon, assuming that the song had not been used, gave the production to Usher, resulting in a rough version of "Yeah!".
-Eventually realizing the mistake after Pablo played "Freek-a-leek" to Lil Jon, the latter insisted on producing more tracks for Pablo; however, Pablo did not give up the song, due to the fact that it was already recorded and had been getting responses from Southern radio.
+Eventually realizing the mistake after Pablo played "Freek-a-Leek" to Lil Jon, the latter insisted on producing more tracks for Pablo; however, Pablo did not give up the song, due to the fact that it was already recorded and had been getting responses from Southern radio.
 Lil Jon commented, "With so much invested, Jive wouldn't give up the cut."
 Lil Jon jumped back in the studio and created an equally catchy replacement track.
 Though "Yeah!" was now completed, the label still had "Burn" on queue for the lead single.
 Usher's friend and former A&R rep Kawan "KP" Prather commented: "'Burn' being a great song is one thing, but it's one of them things where people said, 'It's strong, but can we make history with that?'
 At the end of the day, you want an event."
 Usher was still unsure if "Yeah!" was the right choice.